Lesson 01

 Vocabulary

 A hard label says "this is the answer."
 A soft target carries more shape: confidence, alternatives, or multiple acceptable outputs.
-Soft targets can teach the student where the task boundary is fuzzy.
+Logit distillation is the classic way to pass soft targets.
+Response distillation is the practical LLM default when you only have teacher text.

 Distillation is not the same as quantization